-Our corporate headquarters, including our principal administrative, marketing, sales, technical support and research and development facilities, are located in Minneapolis, MN where we lease approximately 94,000 square feet under an agreement that expires on April 30, 2020.
-Our current lease agreement includes an automatic expansion of space by approximately 24,000 square feet on or about September 1, 2013, as well as a right of first offer to lease certain additional space, and two options to extend the term of the lease for three years at a market rate determined in accordance with the lease.
+Our corporate headquarters, including our principal administrative, marketing, sales, technical support and research and development facilities, are located in Minneapolis, MN where we lease approximately 118,000 square feet under an agreement that expires on April 30, 2020.
+Our current lease agreement includes a right of first offer to lease certain additional space, and two options to extend the term of the lease for three years at a market rate determined in accordance with the lease.